syncfusion-content/blazor-docs/blazor/introduction.md

 ## How to best read this user guide

 * The best way to get started would be to read the "Getting Started" section of the documentation for the component that you would like to start using first.
-The `Getting Started` gives information that is to known before starting to write code.
+The `Getting Started` gives information that is to be known before starting to write code.
 This is the only section that is recommended to be read end-to-end before starting to write code, all other information can be referred to as needed.

 * After being familiar with the basics of using the component, the next step would be to start integrating the component into the application.
 A good starting point would be to refer to the code snippets in the [online sample browser](https://blazor.syncfusion.com/demos/) which contains hundreds of code samples, you will likely find a code sample that resembles your intended usage scenario.